 - 1. Bulk adhesives mixed in open containers without automatically controlled metering and mixing of adhesive components. - 2.
 Adhesives to adhere structural elements to concrete surfaces outside of a drilled hole. - 3.
 Adhesive anchors in aggressive environments not specifically considered in this standard. - 4.
-Adhesive anchors to resist fatigue or shock loading.
+Adhesive anchors to resist fatigue or shock loading. - 5.
+Injection-type adhesive anchor systems for horizontal and upwardly inclined installations that do not employ a piston plug or similar device to provide back pressure during the adhesive injection process.

 R1.2.3 Correct proportioning (metering) and mixing of adhesive components is critical to their performance.
 Bulk mixing and delivery of adhesives (for example, those with paddle mixers in buckets), while appropriate for some applications, may not provide anchor performance consistent with the assumptions of this standard.
 These systems are not considered to provide controlled metering of adhesive components.
-Bulk dispensing equipment that provides automatic metering and mixing of the adhesive components is included; however, ongoing monitoring is required to check that the equipment is operating within tolerances in
+Bulk dispensing equipment that provides